NOAR PRIVACY NOTICE FOR RESEARCH PARTICIPANTS

 The Norfolk Arthritis Register Research Study (NOAR) is a large community-based, long-term study investigating the cause and outcome of inflammatory arthritis.
 Established in 1989, the study collects serial data and samples directly from participants and from medical records in order to undertake this study.

 NOAR is sponsored by the University of East Anglia (UEA) in collaboration with the University of Manchester (UoM), working closely with the Norfolk & Norwich University Hospitals NHS Foundation Trust (NNUH).
 Both universities are registered data controllers and will collect and process information in accordance with UK data protection legislation.
-The research is funded by Versus Arthritis.
-This study has been reviewed and approved by the East of England Cambridgeshire and Hertfordshire Research Ethics Committee.
+The research is funded by Norfolk and Norwich Hospitals Charity.
+This study has been reviewed and approved by the East of England Cambridgeshire and Hertfordshire Research Ethics Committee (15/EE/0076; IRAS 166048).

-This privacy notice applies to all NOAR participants and explains how your personal data is used throughout the study.
+This privacy notice applies to all NOAR participants and explains how your personal data is collected, used, stored and shared throughout the study.
 NOAR is committed to protecting the privacy and security of your personal information.
 By personal information, we mean information which, by itself or with other data available to the study, can be used to identify you.
 Please read this privacy notice carefully.
 If you have any questions about the study, please email the NOAR Research Team at noar@uea.ac.uk .

 WHERE DOES OUR INFORMATION COME FROM?